Trains halted after power lines damaged in Stevenage

 "At this time, Great Northern/Thameslink ask that you do not travel, or seek out your own personal travel arrangements."

-Passengers were advised that they could use their tickets on other services.
+Passengers were advised that they could use their tickets on other services including certain bus routes.

 Stevenage FC are playing Wycombe Wanderers in the EFL Trophy this evening.